 Before 8 November 2021, if you had another child while on a work-tested benefit, from the child’s first birthday, Work and Income would usually make you start looking for work as if you didn’t have the child.
 New rules from 8 November 2021 mean that Work and Income will now always consider the age of your youngest child when setting work obligations and to decide whether you are eligible for Sole Parent Support.

 What happens if you have another child while on the benefit?

-  If you have another child while on a benefit, then from the child’s first birthday Work and Income will usually impose the same obligations on you as if you didn’t have the child.
-This applies to any additional child that comes into your household – not just when you’ve had a new baby, but also when you’ve begun caring for someone else’s child.
+If you have another child while on a benefit, then you won’t have to seek or begin work (meet work or seeking work obligations) until your youngest child is three years old.
+This applies to any additional dependent child that comes into your household – not just when you’ve had a new baby, but also when you’ve begun caring for someone else’s child.

 Sole parents on JobSeeker Support who have another child

 For example, if when you began receiving Jobseeker Support you had a child aged 14, you would have been required to be available for and looking for full-time work.
-If 18 months later you give birth to another child, you’ll be transferred to Sole Parent Support and won’t be required to be available for and looking for work (whether part-time or full-time), because your youngest child is under three.
-However, this applies only until your new child’s first birthday – from that date, you’ll be transferred back to Jobseeker Support and will have to be available for and looking for full-time work despite the fact that you have a child under three.
+If 18 months later you give birth to another child, you’ll be transferred to Sole Parent Support and won’t be required to be available for and looking for work (whether part-time or full-time), until your youngest child is three.

 Couples who have another child